 - Riding on the handlebars is prohibited.

-- Bicyclists shall not attach themselves or their bike to other vehicles on the roadway.
+- Bicyclists shall not attach themselves or their bikes to other vehicles on the roadway.

 - Riding abreast is an option only on bikeways.